 A temperature over 99.5 degrees is one of the most common signs of infection.
 If you have a fever after a root canal treatment, contact your endodontist or dentist immediately.

+If you experience any of these symptoms it is important that you contact your dentist or endodontist.
+With an infection, the faster it is identified and treated, the smaller the risk of further complications.
 Live in the Richmond, Virginia area and have questions about root canals before or after treatment?
 Contact us, we are happy to answer your questions.